top of page

 Presentation: The Therapeutic Power of Music Education

-The Therapeutic Benefits of Music for Community Wellbeing explores how music can positively impact mental health, foster social connections, and enhance emotional resilience within communities.
-Participants will gain insight into the healing power of music and its potential to create a supportive and inclusive environment for all members of a community.
+This session explores how music can positively impact mental health, foster social connections, and enhance emotional resilience within communities.
+Participants will gain insight into the healing power of music and its potential to create a supportive and inclusive environment for all members of a community through the experience of the famous School of Rock.

 3:35 PM - 4:35 PM